 Northeastern University offers different types of study-abroad programs, with multiple options within each type.
 This robust program portfolio contains global experiences for any major on campus.
 Students are able to participate in multiple programs during their time at Northeastern.

-- Study abroad (semester or summer).
-Students are based at a partner institution where they attend classes, participate in student activities, and organize their extracurricular schedules just as they would on campus at Northeastern.
+- Academic Term Abroad.
+Northeastern offers a rich array of study-abroad programs during semester and summer terms.
+Students join a partner institution for a semester or summer, where they attend classes, participate in student activities, and organize their extracurricular schedules just as they would on campus at Northeastern.
 Some examples include University of Sydney in Sydney, Australia; Technion: Israel Institute of Technology in Haifa, Israel; University of Montevideo in Montevideo, Uruguay; London School of Economics in England, United Kingdom; and the University of Tokyo in Tokyo, Japan.